-

 In 2005, the cultivar was officially certified as a new local variety by the Ministry of Agriculture of China.

-The tea has a light, delicate floral taste.
-The dry aroma is sweet pastries and spicy crackers.
-The wet aroma reveals sweet fruity notes.
-When drinking tea, it reveals floral and smoked notes.
-The taste when softly brewed is lightly sweet and sour.
-Baked shades in the taste of a denser brew.
-The decoction of Huang Mei Gui tea is orange and transparent.
+This tea has a light, delicate floral flavor.
+The dry aroma is reminiscent of sweet pastries and spicy croutons.
+The moist aroma reveals sweet, fruity notes.
+When served with tea, it reveals floral and smoky notes.
+When brewed gently, the flavor is slightly sweet and tart.
+A more robust brew reveals baked notes.
+The infusion of Huang Mei Gui tea is orangey and clear.

-Also called "Yancha Jie De Xingui" (岩茶界的新贵, yánchá jiè de xīnguì) - "New Jewel / New Aristocrat of the World of Cliff Teas".
+It is also called “Yancha Jie De Xingui” (岩茶界的新贵, yánchá jiè de xīnguì) – “New Jewel / New Aristocrat of the Cliff Tea World”.

-When dry, the tea has a warm aroma, with floral and chocolate notes, and hints of sun-dried blackcurrant leaves.
-After washing, the aroma intensifies, with steamed leaves conveying aromas of dried fruit and cocoa beans.
+When dry, the tea has a warm aroma, revealing floral and chocolate notes with hints of sun-dried blackcurrant leaves.
+After washing, the aroma intensifies, with steamed leaves imparting aromas of dried fruit and cocoa beans.

-The taste of the brewed tea is delicate and balanced, fruity and floral, with a slight bitterness and hints of ripe gooseberry.
-This tea holds steeps evenly, tries to preserve its flavor profile as much as possible and is brewed up to 5 times, gradually fading.
-To brew, you need to take 5-7 g of tea per 150-200 ml of Yixing clay teapot or gaiwan, as well as water with a temperature of 90-95 °C.
+The brewed tea has a delicate and balanced flavor, fruity and floral, with a slight bitterness and hints of ripe gooseberry.
+This tea holds its steeps evenly, strives to maintain its flavor profile as much as possible, and is steeped up to five times, gradually fading.
+To brew, use 5-7 grams of tea per 150-200 ml of water in a Yixing clay teapot or gaiwan, and water at 90-95°C.

-The tea leaves a light refreshing aftertaste, moderately sweet, reminiscent of flower nectar.
-The color of the finished infusion is dark lemon, clean and transparent.
+The tea leaves a light, refreshing, moderately sweet aftertaste, reminiscent of flower nectar.
+The finished infusion is a deep lemon color, clean and clear.

-During tea drinking, Huang Mei Gui (Yellow Rose) gently tones, slowly warms the body, sets the mood for communication and sobers up.
-This tea is for everyday tea drinking in good company on cold hot evenings, or in the morning for the right start of a new day.
+When sipped, Huang Mei Gui (Yellow Rose) gently invigorates, slowly warms the body, invigorates socializing, and sobers the mind.
+This tea is perfect for everyday drinking in good company on cold, sultry evenings, or for a good start to the day.

 Name in Chinese